DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     //Note the filename must be in 8/3 format with no dot and capital letters.
 If the name have less than 8 letters then leave spaces so total characters must be 11, e.g. const char *bootrom_name="SVI328  ROM";
     ```

+    NOTE: this is not needed if the ROM is defined in config.h

     * If the core needs to load a VHD drive during bootup checkout the following code ([overrides.c](overrides.c)).